The index of G-transversally elliptic families I

-We investigate here the extension of the classical Atiyah-Singer results to the case of families and we restrict ourselves to the case of actions of compact Lie groups on compact fibrations.
-Exactly as in the case of families of elliptic operators \cite{Atiyah-Singer:IV}, we point out that the base of the fibration can be assumed to be a compact space, and the smoothness condition is only used when we compute the cup product with an elliptic operator on $B$.
-So, let $p : M \rightarrow B$ be a given compact locally trivial $G$-fibration and denote by $T^VM=\ker p_*$ the vertical tangent bundle.
-Using a $G$-invariant metric on $M$ we identify as usual the cotangent bundle $T^*M$ with the tangent bundle $TM$.
-Assume that $G$ acts trivially on the base $B$ then a family of pseudodifferential operators $A=(A_b)_{b\in B}$ in the sense of \cite{Atiyah-Singer:IV}, is $G$-transversely elliptic if its restrictions to the fibers are $G$-transversally elliptic pseudodifferential operators.
-Said differently, we assume that the principal symbol $\sigma (A)$ of the family $A$ is invertible in restriction to the non-zeros covectors in $T^V_GM : =T^VM \cap T_G^*M$.
-Following \cite{julg1982induction} and \cite{Kasparov:KKindex}, we associate with such family an index class, now living in the bivariant Kasparov group $\k\k(C^*G,C(B))$. \begin{defi} Given a $G$-invariant family $P_0 : C^{\infty,0}(M,E^+) \rightarrow C^{\infty , 0}(M,E^-)$ of $G$-transversally elliptic operators, the index class $\indm (P_0)$ of $P_0$ is defined as the $\k\k$-class:
+In this paper we investigate the extension of classical Atiyah-Singer results to families of transversely elliptic operators and restrict ourselves to the case of compact Lie groups actions on compact fibrations.
+Notice that the case of equivariant elliptic famillies and even equivariant longitudinal elliptic operators on foliations are nowadays classical, see for instance \cite{Benameur:LongLefschetzKtheorie, Benameur:thmFamilleLefschetz, Benameur:flat:bundles}.
+As in the case of non-equivariant elliptic families \cite{Atiyah-Singer:IV}, we mainly allow the base of our fibration to be a compact space, as the smoothness condition is only requiered to compute the Kasparov's intersection product with an elliptic operator on $B$.
+Let $p : M \rightarrow B$ be a given compact locally trivial $G$-fibration and $T^VM=\ker p_*$ be the vertical tangent bundle.
+Using a $G$-invariant metric on $M$, we identify the cotangent bundle $T^*M$ with the tangent bundle $TM$.
+Assuming that $G$ acts trivially on the base $B$, a family of pseudodifferential operators $A=(A_b)_{b\in B}$ in the sense of \cite{Atiyah-Singer:IV} will be $G$-transversally elliptic if its restrictions to the fibers are $G$-transversally elliptic pseudodifferential operators.
+In other words, we assume that the restriction to non-zero covectors of the principal symbol $\sigma (A)$ of the family $A$ is invertible in $T^V_GM : =T^VM \cap T_G^*M$, using standard notations, see the next section.
+Following \cite{julg1982induction} and \cite{Kasparov:KKindex}, we associate with such family of $G$-transversely elliptic operators an index class, now living in the bivariant Kasparov group $\k\k(C^*G,C(B))$.